#weightloss

 And for those who contend, based on scientific claims, that weight loss is impossible without calorie adjustments, here’s my rebuttal:

-My study challenges the belief that weight loss is impossible without adjusting calorie intake, as I propose a mechanism by which calorie burn can be increased without altering the diet.
+My experience challenges the belief that weight loss is impossible without adjusting calorie intake, as I propose a mechanism by which calorie burn can be increased without altering the diet.
 If the calorie burn can be increased while consuming the same amount of food, it would logically result in fat loss.
+I have done this in athletic and non-athletic population both.

 Summary: